-While his life may not be like the average New Yorker, President Donald Trump has countless ties to the city.
+While his life may not be like that of the average New Yorker, President Donald Trump has countless ties to the city.

 “People don’t see him as an elitist snob,” she said.
 “He’s like a regular guy from Queens -- a regular guy who happens to have a lot of money.”

-And it’s true that Queens is where it all began for Trump.
-It’s where he learned his first lessons from his father about working hard and it’s where he aspired to be powerful and wealthy.
+And it’s true that Queens is where it all began for Trump, who was born in the borough on June 14, 1946.
+It’s where he learned his first lessons from his father about working hard, and it’s where he aspired to be powerful and wealthy.